chefdog/DotNetAsmxDi/README.md

 This does not work in IIS 6, see https://autofaccn.readthedocs.io/en/latest/integration/webforms.html#id2

 ## 6. What is next?
-Moving the serilog setup in a custom service class.
 Moving the autofac integration from asmx to a base class.
 Adding UnitTests